The Trials of Dr. Carl Coppolino

 As fate would have it, the two men followed similar educational paths.
 Coppolino graduated Fordham University (1954) and the SUNY Downstate Medical Center (1958) in Brooklyn, just like my dad (1940 and 1943) had.
 I don’t know the type or outcome of care provided by dad back then, but Coppolino’s health was so poor that by age 30 he had suffered several heart attacks, retired as a practicing anesthesiologist, and was collecting disability.
 Coppolino had also written several books and scientific papers on anesthesiology.

-The subject of notorious national headlines some 50 years ago, Coppolino was tried for murder in two states — he was acquitted in New Jersey and convicted in Florida.
+The subject of sensational national headlines some 50 years ago, Coppolino was tried for murder in two states — he was acquitted in New Jersey and convicted in Florida.
 In New Jersey, he was accused of murdering the husband of his mistress.
 In Florida, he was charged with killing his 32-year-old wife Carmela, also a physician.
 The two states would squabble as to who would try the wayward doctor first.
 Coppolino later called his NJ trial “the most laughable murder case” in state judicial history.
 Judge Elvin Simmill of the Monmouth County Superior Court in Freehold presided over the case; he was a former Speaker of the NJ State Assembly.

 “If a doctor does go wrong he is the first of criminals.
 He has nerve and knowledge.”